Sites whose topoi are the smooth representations of locally profinite groups: Introduction

+We will be using the collection $\cT(J)=\wh{\cT} \supset \cT$ (see Definition~\ref{defn:Tee hat} for $\wh{\cT}$), which is a `saturation' in some sense--again semi-localizing--giving the same topology.
+The idea is that the collection $\cT(J)$ is ``the set of all coverings.''
+The atomic topology is an example of an $A$-topology (see Section~\ref{sec:atomic topology}), which is the case when $\cT$ is the collection of all morphisms of the given category.
+This restriction to $A$-topology corresponds to, in concept, a restriction to ``categories where all objects are connected."

 We define a {\it Galois covering} (Definition~\ref{defn:Galois_cov}) to be a morphism $X \to Y$ in a category $\cC$ such that there exists a group $G$ for which $\Hom_\cC(Z,Y) \to \Hom_\cC(Z,X)$ is a {\it pseudo $G$-torsor} for each object $Z$ (see Definition~\ref{defn:pseudo G-torsor}).
-We say that a site equipped with an $A$-topology associated to a semi-localizing collection $\cT$ {\it has enough Galois coverings} (Definition~\ref{defn:enough Galois}) if $\wh{\cT}=\wh{\cT'}$ where $\cT'$ is the collection of all Galois coverings.
+We say that a site equipped with an $A$-topology associated with a semi-localizing collection $\cT$ {\it has enough Galois coverings} (Definition~\ref{defn:enough Galois}) if $\wh{\cT}=\wh{\cT'}$ where $\cT'$ is the collection of all Galois coverings.

-An {\it $E$-category} is a category where all the morphisms are epimorphisms (Definition~\ref{defn:E-categories}).
-We then define a {\it $B$-site} to be a site $(\cC, J)$ where the underlying category $\cC$ is an $E$-category, whose topology $J$ is an $A$-topology, and when the following condition is satisfied: For any diagram $Z \xto{g} Y \xto{f} X$ in $\cC$, the composite $g \circ f$ belongs to $\cT(J)$ if and only if $f$ and $g$ belong to $\cT(J)$.
-This condition may not seem pleasant.
-This notion may be described better if the category has coproducts or is equipped with the notion of `$\pi_0$', but we have not assumed so.
-Note that the usual finite \'etale site of a scheme does not satisfy this condition, but if we impose that all schemes are connected, it does.
-One outcome of these definitions is the following: If we assume moreover that there are enough Galois coverings, the sheafification functor from the category of presheaves on a $B$-site can be described using Galois coverings (see Section~\ref{sec:sheafify}).
+An {\it $E$-category} is a category in which all the morphisms are epimorphisms (Definition~\ref{defn:E-categories}).
+We then define a {\it $B$-site} to be a site $(\cC, J)$ where the underlying category $\cC$ is an $E$-category; has a topology $J$, which is an $A$-topology; and for which the following condition is satisfied: For any diagram $Z \xto{g} Y \xto{f} X$ in $\cC$, the composite $g \circ f$ belongs to $\cT(J)$ if and only if $f$ and $g$ belong to $\cT(J)$.
+This condition may not seem pleasant, and the notion may be better described if the category has coproducts or is equipped with the notion of `$\pi_0$', but we have not assumed so.
+Note that the usual finite \'etale site of a scheme does not satisfy this condition, but if we impose the condition that all schemes are connected, it does.
+One outcome of these definitions is the following: if we assume that there are enough Galois coverings, the sheafification functor from the category of presheaves on a $B$-site can be described using Galois coverings (see Section~\ref{sec:sheafify}).